Aegon lives… let’s speculate how.

 Well, I have to respectfully disagree with this idea, and I am challenging the fAegon idea based on text evidence of GRRM re-using this “reborn” theme he used in Fevre Dream, just reworked and expanded to fit the current ASOIAF narrative.
 The outcome of both book scenario’s are both controlled chaos that will allow the villain/antagonist to come in and make things better.
 Illyrio and Varys want chaos in Westeros so Aegon would be received with open arms.
 We know that “the hand” is Eddard, who is working to make things straight both politically and across the land.
 That is why Varys and Illyrio want the hand dead.

-In Fevre Dream , Daemon Julian and Sour Billy Tipton use the death of poor Jean as a way to both rid the ship of unwanted passengers and re-infest the ship with the “bad guy” vampires (specific text further below).
+In Fevre Dream , Daemon Julian and Sour Billy Tipton use the death of poor Jean as a way to both rid the ship of unwanted passengers and re-infest the ship with the “bad guy” vampires (specific text further below), something that also happens with Sweetrobin Arryn and his seizures.
 This next quote from Fevre Dream is a near mirror to the one between Illyrio and Varys that Arya overhears.
 It serves the purpose of explaining backstory, revealing a current and secret plan, people from across the sea thought to be dead but are not, that the pair have to work together, and then what each role will be.
 And this part of the narrative comes a full third of the way through the story in chapter 11 of 34 chapters.
 The other quote with the bait and switch head pounding comes in during chapter 18-19.
 The seed is strong, indeed.
 The quote is quite long, so I added just a few bits:

 - Fevre Dream